Traditional Catholic Faith

 St. Teresa of Avila: “… if, while striving in all things to please Him who is the sole love of your hearts, you were to die of hunger, I would say: Happy, and a thousand times happy, are the Carmelites of Saint Joseph of Ávila!”

-St. John of the Cross, The Spiritual Canticle: “… the one who seeks God while continuing to enjoy his rest and his comforts seeks him in the night and will not find him.”
+St. John of the Cross, The Spiritual Canticles: “… the one who seeks God while continuing to enjoy his rest and his comforts seeks him in the night and will not find him.”

 Proverbs 11:2: “When pride comes, then comes disgrace, but with humility comes wisdom.”